zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 }
 ```

-This implementation gives us a pretty good idea of what an element is.
-Elements are just simple objects representing somethign we want rendered.
+Elements are just simple objects representing something we want rendered.

 ### What should Feact.render() do?